BradleyMatera/BradleyMatera/README.md

-# Welcome to my GitHub!
+# Welcome to My GitHub!

-## I love creating things on my computer and exploring new technologies.
+## Passionate about coding and exploring new technologies.

-Bradley Matera: Skills and Background
+**Bradley Matera: Skills and Background**

-Full Sail University B.S.
-Web Development student, started 8/2023, graduating 10/2025, 3.85 GPA.
-Skilled in JavaScript, HTML, CSS, SQL, C#, with experience in React, Gatsby, Next.js, React Native, Node.js, Express.js, MongoDB, Docker, Jest, PixiJS, WebGPU, Tailwind CSS.
-Developed web apps with DOM manipulation and API integration, including a Pokémon details app and dynamic page builder.
+Experienced web developer skilled in JavaScript, HTML, CSS, SQL, and foundational C#.
+Proficient in building interactive web applications with expertise in DOM manipulation and API integration.
+Developed projects including a Pokémon details application retrieving real-time data, a dynamic page builder utilizing advanced JavaScript techniques, and a full-stack CRUD application with mobile functionality.

-Experienced in deployment with Git, Netlify, Vercel, Heroku, Docker, and upcoming AWS internship (Summer 2025).
-Built a multi-language app with Python/Node.js using Docker.
-Proficient in React for responsive UIs, managing state and lifecycle methods in blog and mobile CRUD projects.
-Uses Tailwind CSS, Flexbox, Grid for styling, ensuring accessibility.

-Skilled in Node.js/Express.js for RESTful APIs with MongoDB/MySQL, and Jest for unit testing math utilities and debugging UI issues.
-Additional tools: PixiJS, WebGPU, Postman, Canvas.
-Projects include 3D parsing, soundboards, Markdown previewers, quote generators, data viz.

-Background: Army medic (2011-2014), case manager (2022-2023) with Agile/Waterfall, construction (2017-2019), kitten rescue volunteer (2020-2022).
-Certifications: FreeCodeCamp Responsive Web Design, JS Algorithms (12/2024), C# (1/2025).
-U.S. citizen.

-Project Suitability
+Specialized in deployment workflows using Git for version control and repository management, alongside platforms such as Netlify, Vercel, and Heroku.
+Experienced with Docker, having containerized a multi-language application integrating Python and Node.js, optimizing setup processes through Unix scripting.
+Knowledgeable in cloud infrastructure, preparing for AWS deployment.

+Proficient in JavaScript frameworks including React, Gatsby, Next.js, and React Native.
+Skilled in creating components, managing state, and implementing lifecycle methods for responsive user interfaces across web and mobile projects.
+Actively learning TypeScript to enhance development capabilities.

+Expert in styling with Tailwind CSS, Flexbox, Grid, and CSS animations, ensuring responsive and accessible designs.
+Experienced in back-end development with Node.js and Express.js, building RESTful APIs integrated with MongoDB and MySQL databases.
+Competent in testing using Jest for unit tests on mathematical utilities and manual debugging to resolve user interface issues.

+Additional technical skills include PixiJS for real-time graphics, WebGPU for advanced rendering, Postman for API testing, and Canvas for data visualization.
+Projects encompass 3D object parsing, interactive soundboards, Markdown previewers, random quote generators, and bar chart visualizations, demonstrating broad technical proficiency.

+**Project Suitability**

-Suitable for:
+Suitable for projects requiring:

-Dynamic web app development/deployment.
+- Development of dynamic web applications with deployment optimization.
-JavaScript frameworks (React, Gatsby, Next.js, React Native).
+- Implementation of JavaScript frameworks such as React, Gatsby, Next.js, and React Native.
-API integration/JSON data handling.
+- API integration and JSON data management for real-time functionality.
-Responsive UI design with Tailwind CSS.
+- Responsive user interface design with Tailwind CSS and accessibility standards.
-Deployment with Git, Docker, Netlify, Vercel, Heroku, AWS.
+- Deployment and version control with Git, Docker, Netlify, Vercel, and Heroku.
-Testing with Jest and manual debugging.
+- Testing and optimization using Jest and manual debugging techniques.

 ### 🌟 **Languages**
 <p align="left">
   <img src="https://cdn.simpleicons.org/html5/E34F26" height="30" alt="HTML5" />